 15 minutes is a good amount of time to brine and leaves the brine chicken breast plenty flavorful and moist without being too salty.

 Garlic Brined Chicken Breast Recipe with Crispy Sage

 We adapted this recipe from one of my very favorite cookbooks, The New Easy from Donna Hay.
 I have loved Donna Hays website (click HERE to check it out) for a long time, but just recently fell in absolute love with her cookbooks.
 She is so approachable and makes the most delicious recipes.

 PLEASE check her out!
 We didn’t change this much from the cookbook, but made little tweaks like frying the sage separately to make it extra crispy.
-The flavor combo of the garlic in sage is something I would have never explored on my own, and it’s my new favorite.
+The flavor combo of the garlic and sage chicken is something I would have never explored on my own, but it’s my new favorite.
 You MUST try it.

 - 4 cups cold water

 - Place the water and salt in a large bowl.
 Stir until salt is dissolved.
 Add 8 sage leaves, minced garlic and chicken; stir gently.
 Be sure liquid covers the chicken and allow to stand for 15 minutes.

 - Transfer chicken to a paper towel-lined plate and pour the liquid over a mesh strainer to reserve the sage leaves and garlic.
 (No need to reserve the water brine.)

 - Pat the chicken dry with a paper towel.

 - Heat a large non-stick or well-seasoned skillet until warm.
 Add butter and 2 tablespoons oil and heat over medium heat.